ritik90/dataviz-assignment3-global-dashboard/readme.md

 Dashboard Overview

-The dashboard enables exploration of relationships between:
+1. The dashboard enables exploration of relationships between:

-1. GDP per capita
+2. GDP per capita
-2. Life expectancy
+3. Life expectancy
-3. Population
+4. Population
-4. Geographic location
+5. Geographic location

-5. A coordinated multi-view layout ensures that interactions in one view update all others consistently.
+A coordinated multi-view layout is used, where interaction in one view (such as lasso selection in the scatter plot) updates all other views consistently.